chumomega/echo_chamber/README.md

 - Make sure you've installed dependencies `pip install -r ./server/requirements.txt`
 - Run `flask --app server/controllers/getEchoChamberStatus run` from the root directory to run the server
 - Go to `http://127.0.0.1:5000` to inspect

+### Notes
+- If you add a python dependency, please make sure to run `pip freeze > requirements.txt` so that dependency will get written to our requirements file